dark-teal-coder/cert-google-it-automation-with-python/README.md

 6. Automating Real-World Tasks with Python
    - 17 hours

+Notes

-Course 1 images are screenshots of the problems and solutions in the graded assessments.
+- Course 1 images are screenshots of the problems and solutions in the graded assessments.
 The image files are not referenced anywhere.
 The text of the problems and solutions are in [solutions-crash-course-on-python.md](./course01-crash-course-on-python/solutions-crash-course-on-python.md).
+- Each time we start the lab, the PPK file generated will be different.